MohamedSiyad/MohamedSiyad/README.md

 - 👋 Hi, I’m @MohamedSiyad 😃
-- 👀 I’m interested in Cyber Security 🔒, Data 📊 and Software Development 💻
+- 👀 I’m interested in Data 📊 and Software Development 💻
-- 🌱 I’m currently studying BSc Computer Science
+- 🌱 I’m currently studying BSc Computer Science 👨‍💻
 - 📫 You can contact me by 📥: mohamedsiyad06@gmail.com

 <!---